Melbourne High School: House competition

-Always the first event of the year, this event features students from each of the four age groups competing in a number of short and long-distance swimming events at the Melbourne Sports and Aquatic Centre's Commonwealth games outdoor swimming pool.
-Points are accumulated for a house both through relays and individual events.
-The event runs over one full day, with each individual event containing two students from each house.
+Always the first event of the year, this event features students from each of the four age groups competing in a number of events at the Melbourne Sports and Aquatic Centre's Commonwealth games.
+The event runs over one full day, with each event containing two students from each house.
 For the individual events, points are awarded from first place through to fourth, giving houses the opportunity to break ahead if they were to have both competitors in the top four.
-There are four 50m relays per age group: the A, B, C and D relays.
-They progressively are less valuable to the house, but are still pivotal in the final calculations for champion.
-There are also 200 m relays and medleys, which have the same value as an A relay.
+There are four 50m relays for each age group which are progressively are less valuable, but still pivotal in the final calculations for champion.
+There are also 200m relays and medleys.
 Extra points are awarded for breaking school records.
-An age group champion is named from each age group.
-Based on points awarded, swimming is the least valuable of the four majors, with first place scoring 80 points, second 64, third 56 and fourth 48.
+A group champion is named from each age group.
+Based on points awarded, swimming is the least valuable of the four major competitions, with first place scoring 80 points, second 64, third 56 and fourth 48.